honoreaa/Market_Regimes/README.md

 - The transition probabilities capture how markets move between regimes over time
 - The model learns regime characteristics (mean, variance) directly from features

-The project focused on futures contracts, chosen because they are widely traded, liquid, and reflect institutional market views.
+My project focused on futures contracts, chosen because they are widely traded, liquid, and reflect institutional market views.

 ---

 ## 3. Process

-The project was divided into distinct phases:
+My project was divided into distinct phases:

 ### Data Acquisition